Templestowe

 Templestowe is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Templestowe, as per the latest Census, consisted of 77.6% houses and 22.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 67.1% houses and 32.9% other dwellings.
-Home ownership in Templestowe stood at 48.8%, with the remaining dwellings either mortgaged (36.7%) or rented (14.5%).
-The median monthly mortgage repayment in the area was $2,700, higher than Melbourne metro's average of $2,400.
-The median weekly rent figure in Templestowe was recorded at $513, compared to Melbourne metro's $462.
-Nationally, Templestowe's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Templestowe, as per the latest Census evaluation, 77.6% of dwellings were houses while 22.3% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+This compares with Melbourne metropolitan area's figures of 67.9% houses and 32.1% other dwellings.
+Home ownership in Templestowe stood at 48.8%, with mortgaged properties accounting for 36.7% and rented dwellings making up the remaining 14.5%.
+The median monthly mortgage repayment in Templestowe was $2,700, exceeding Melbourne metro's average of $2,000.
+Meanwhile, the median weekly rent figure in Templestowe was $513 compared to Melbourne metro's $390.
+Nationally, Templestowe's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, while median weekly rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing